tkdlqm2/Jeju_ECOGROUND/README.md

 # Klaytn Network<br>
 ![version1](./images/network.png) <br><br>

-Makers made ERC721 tokens and Eco Token made ERC20 tocons. <br><br>
+Makers made ERC721 tokens and Eco Token made ERC20 tocons.
+If you do economic activity on this service, the eco power Token using ERC20 are sended by master address.
+These tokens can be used as a token of environmental contribution and mileage.
+Makers utilize smart contracts, and if the target klay is not reached or the period is over, the klay will be automatically refunded.

+<br><br>

 # Requirement<br>